New Port Richey Wrongful Death Lawyer

 An obvious benefit of partnering with a dedicated wrongful death attorney is their extensive knowledge of Florida’s personal injury laws and regulations.
 They will ensure you adhere to the statute of limitations, which is currently two years.
 This means you have two years from the date of the passing to file the correct paperwork.

 For wrongful death claims, the actual claim itself must be filed by an appropriate party.
 In the state of Florida, this will be the identified personal representative.
 This is a title given in the victim’s will.
-If the victim dies intestate, or without a will, your attorney can help you take the steps necessary to establish a surviving family member, like a spouse, parent, or child, as the personal representative.
+If the victim dies intestate, or without a will, your wrongful death attorney in New Port Richey can help you take the steps necessary to establish a surviving family member, like a spouse, parent, or child, as the personal representative.

 Contact a Compassionate New Port Richey Wrongful Death Lawyer